-- All jackets must have long sleeves which are not rolled up - Shoes should be sensible and appropriate for a work environment - Jewelry is to be kept to a minimum - Extreme hairstyles, including brightly dyed hair, for male and female students is not allowed - Tattoos must not be visible - If in doubt, please ask a member of the Sixth Form team - Boots are not appropriate - Piercings in the eyes, nose, or tongue are not appropriate.
+- All jackets must have long sleeves which are not rolled up.

+- Shoes should be sensible and appropriate for a work environment.

+- Jewellery is to be kept to a minimum.

+- Extreme hairstyles are not permitted.

+- Tattoos must not be visible.

-Staff will issue behaviour points via SIMS, for anyone not following the policy above.
+Staff will issue behaviour points, via SIMS, for anyone not following the policy above.
 Persistent failure to follow the policy will result in sanctions such as detentions, after school detentions and where appropriate a change in the dress code could be enforced.

-If there is any debate over an item of clothing/jewelry etc, the Sixth Form Lead/ Headteacher's decision on the matter will be final.
+If there is any debate over an item of clothing/jewellery etc the Head of Sixth Form/ Headteacher's decision on the matter will be final.